You can select a new PIN by calling the toll-free or collect phone number listed on the back of your card.

 Please be aware that during your next transaction at a chip-enabled terminal, you may be required to enter the new PIN three or more times before the terminal will recognize it and complete the transaction.

 You can use a Procurement Card (PCard) to purchase a variety of non-travel, business-related items directly from suppliers with state or Research Foundation (RF) funds.
-State and RF PCards each have dollar limits.
+State and RF PCards each have dollar limit thresholds.

 Departments will identify employees who are to receive a Procurement Card.
 Cards are issued to individuals.
 Ideally, the cardholder should be anyone who handles purchasing on a routine basis.
-This training is provided by the Procurement Card Administrator in the Purchasing Department.
+This training is provided by the Procurement Card Administrator in the Financial Management Department.

 No, you should never disclose your PIN to anyone.
 Purchases made over the phone and on the Internet do not require a PIN.